jinyuan30/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I'm a master student majored in Ecology at UCAS(University of Chinese Academy of Sciences) and IUE(Institute of Urban Environment, Chinese Academy of Sciences), where I study and work on urban ecology, deep learning, remote sensing, etc. I am supervised by Dr. Quanyi Qiu and Prof. Lina Tang.
+I'm a master student majored in Ecology at UCAS (University of Chinese Academy of Sciences) and IUE (Institute of Urban Environment, Chinese Academy of Sciences), where I study and work on urban ecology, deep learning, remote sensing, etc. I am supervised by Profs, Quanyi Qiu and Lina Tang.
 By studying artificial intelligence and remote sensing technology, I hope I can solve urban ecological problems and contribute to human society.